-- To take control and bring yourself back into balance, tackle just one area in your home or office, creating clarity in an spot that feels particularly clogged.
+- Take control and bring yourself back into balance by tackling just one area in your home or office, creating clarity in an spot that feels particularly clogged.

 - Keep that one spot clear and open, using it as a resting place for your eyes when the pressure starts to build.

 An open space is a more relaxed you.

 When you’re looking for ways to bring serenity and calm back into your life, these two key Feng Shui strategies will help.

 If you’d like some personal help figuring out the best ways to cope with the stresses in your life, please get in touch – email@example.com or 646-382-3878.